 Playa Santa Lucia needs some TLC but that shouldn’t stop you from visiting.
-Our Playa Santa Lucia Travel Guide covers attractions, food, accommodation & diving to help you decide if it’s the right place for you.
+Our travel guide covers food, accommodation, diving & things to do in Playa Santa Lucia to help you decide if it’s the right place for you.

 If you are like us here at DIY Travel HQ, you will probably be shocked by the lack of tourist infrastructure for a Cuban beach resort.

 There are three distinct areas in Playa Santa Lucia with the most prominent being the resorts.

 North and south of the resorts are Cuban neighborhoods that supply most of the labor for the hotels.
 The rest of the workers get bused in from Camalote.

 Last, but definitely not least, is La Boca.
 This remote fishing village has only a handful of infrastructure for tourists but also one of the best beaches in Cuba at Playa Los Cocos.

 Before you start enjoying what Playa Santa Lucia has to offer, you need to pick your base.
 For backpackers, this is either in the Cuban residential quarters, or La Boca.

 There are a couple casa particulars in La Boca, but no peso food.